 review the supporting documentation and evidence with regards to the relevant exit criteria with the TAG.

-The Panel shall confirm the completion of testing for PIT for a Sub-System in CH&N Release 1, SIT for CH&N Release 1, PIT for a Sub-System in CH&N Release 2 or SIT for CH&N Release 2 (as the case may be) or shall highlight where it believes the exit criteria have not been met.
+The Panel shall confirm the completion of testing for PIT for a Sub-System in respect of a CH&N Release and SIT in respect of a CH&N Release (as the case may be), or shall highlight where it believes the exit criteria have not been met.

 Where the Panel confirms the completion of testing for the relevant test phase (subject to the Panel and the DCC reaching an agreement regarding resolution of any issues raised by the Panel) the Completion Report shall be updated by the DCC as necessary and deemed to be final.